powerline/powerline/docs/source/overview.rst

    python from powerline.bindings.vim import source_plugin; source_plugin()

+If you want to enable Python 3 support, substitute the ``python`` command above with ``python3``.
+Note that this is somewhat experimental as some segments don't have support for Python 3 yet.

 If Powerline is installed somewhere other than Python's site-packages directories you'll either have to use a plugin manager like Vundle, or source the vim plugin file with an absolute path to the plugin location.